 1. Use Your Hand

 You can use your bare hands to clean the pool on regular basis.
-You can either opt for tools for the same or you can simply keep the water clean and make the pool a place that is in-habituated for algae.
+You can either opt for tools for the same or you can simply keep the water clean and make the pool a place that is in-habituated by algae.
 The

 Clean your filtration system once a month to keep the water clean.
 The installed filtration system cannot prevent algae from re-growing.
-The filter should be clean from inside every month to prevent the growth of algae.
+The filter should be clean from the inside every month to prevent the growth of algae.
 Clean your filter properly and clean your pool once a week.
 Your small steps would stop the growth of algae.